The AI teaching assistant experiment - availability beats expertise

 Context matters more than capability.

 Support models vary wildly.
 Some universities customize AI for each course.
 Others deploy generic chatbots.
 Some require faculty supervision of AI responses.
 Others let AI respond directly.
-Gartner reports that 85% of schools plan to incorporate more AI tools in the next five years.
+GMAC surveys show that 78% of programs have already integrated AI into student learning.
+But only 14% of institutions have established comprehensive AI governance policies.
 Most have not figured out which model actually works.

 What mid-size companies should learn